onomondo/onomondo-uicc/README.md

 Onomondo software SIM/USIM implementation
 =========================================

-This repository contains the [current state of work towards] a pure software implementation/emulation of the most relevant SIM/UICC/USIM functionalities.
+This repository contains a pure software implementation/emulation of the most relevant SIM/UICC/USIM functionalities.

 You can run the code contained in this repository to implement the functionality